Universal Laser Cutter

 RMA Audio-Visual Update

 The Raymond Moore Auditorium will receive a new 4K capable projector built for large venue presentations, along with 8 new microphone packs for professional grade sound reinforcement.
 Used by countless groups, the new equipment will enrich the quality of the many student performances that take place each year.
+PALS is also making a contribution toward the funding of this grant.

 This grant covers the registration for 5 world language teachers to attend the National ACTFL Conference in November 2019.
 World Language teachers have re-written the existing courses to align with ACTFL national standards and assessment.
 This conference is the premier world language conference and will assist teachers in improving their teaching and connecting their classrooms to authentic learning.